marcbaechinger/craft.js/backlog.md

 - hightlight line of failed test according to node unit
 - trigger tests in interval (triggered by web client)

 ## ready for review ;-)

+### US 1: error handling

+- all errors are caught
+- layouted error page

 ### US 2: zero config
 - stuff directory is auto-created after installation